pgRouting/workshop/docs/interactions/chapter-11.rst

   :language: html

 .. note::
-  This workshop assumes, that you use OSGeo Live, which includes the OpenLayers Javascript library accessible under the following URL: http://localhost/openlayers/dist/ If you don't use OSGeo Live for this workshop, you need to adjust the URL to OpenLayers Javascript and CSS file.
+  This workshop assumes, that you use OSGeoLive, which includes the OpenLayers Javascript library accessible under the following URL: http://localhost/openlayers/dist/ If you don't use OSGeo Live for this workshop, you need to adjust the URL to OpenLayers Javascript and CSS file.